larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 >Again, careful students of the Word felt satisfied that the resurrection of the saints in Rev. 20:4-6 was *specifically* that of those who passed through *the great* tribulation under the culminated Antichrist, and was *preceded* by that of others, as implied in Rev. 14:1-6, etc.
 >p.
 315 Vol 2 Prop 130 Obs.
 1
 ### First not in time but in privilege
 > " The word "first" applied to the resurrection has reference not to its being first in time (which would be incorrect, seeing that Christ's res. and that of saints, Matt.
 27:52,53, preceded), but of its being a resurrection which *also* brings those who participated in it *within* the privileges of "the first-born", viz., a double portion, Deut.
 21:17;  priesthood, Num.
-3:13; and government or dominion, Gen. 27:29. ***The subject of the resurrection, for a long time, was not clear to the writer until he observed the real scriptural application of the word "first, " as just given.***"
+3:13; and government or dominion, Gen. 27:29.
+The subject of the resurrection, for a long time, was not clear to the writer until he observed the real scriptural application of the word "first, " as just given."
 > p.
 315 Vol 2 Prop 130 Obs.
-1 emphasis added to highlight Peters personal experience
+1
 ### One Coming but a Series of Acts
-> "prophetical writers are also agreed that what is called the Sec.
+> Again, "prophetical writers are also agreed that what is called the Sec.
 Advent (the Advent itself as distinguished from the reign and Kingdom that follows) is not to be regarded as simple one act, but embracing a series of acts connected with the one Coming (for when Jesus comes again He remains upon earth).
 That is, the Sec.
 Advent is to be considered more in the light of the First Advent (which latter embraced not less than thirty-three years, and numerous acts predicted as related to His coming), as something which, owing to a variety of things prophesied concerning it, cannot possibly be limited to a few years."
 > p.
 315 Vol 2 Prop.
 130 Obs.
 1

 > "Comparing all the events that are included in the Sec.
 Advent, it is simply impossible, without great violation of order, etc., to crowd them all together as the instantaneous resultants of such a Coming."